madnight/blog/source/_posts/programming-language-popularity.md

 <img src="/images/redmonk.png" onclick="window.open(this.src)">

 ### PYPL
 The PYPL PopularitY of Programming Language Index[^pypl] is created by analyzing how often language tutorials are searched on Google.
 The more a language tutorial for a certain programming language is searched on Google, the more popular the language is assumed to be.
 Its dataset is based on Google Trends, which makes it quite transparent.
-The main drawback of PYPL is that it only compares the TOP 22 languages (as of July 2018) and there are no historical rankings, they only provide a historical chart.
+The main drawback of PYPL is that it only compares the TOP 22 languages (as of July 2018) and there are no historical rankings.
+They only provide a historical chart.

 <img src="/images/pypl.png" onclick="window.open(this.src)">

 ### Other

-There are also other rankings that are worth noting.
+There are other rankings worth noting.
 The [octoverse](https://octoverse.github.com/) which is a official GitHub source and shows some additional interesting statistics about GitHub.
 However, their ranking only shows the top 15 programming languages and it does not offer a history, nor does it reveal any informations on how the underlying data has been aggregated.
 Another one is the Programming Language Popularity chart on https://archive.is/f1ZBZ, which shows a bubble chart with StackOverflow (tags) / GithHub (lines changes) ratio for every language on GitHub in February 2013.
-Its seems as though the chart didn't received any update since then and can therefore be considered outdated.
+It seems as though the chart didn't received any update since then and can therefore be considered outdated.

 ### Conclusion